halvorot/homelab/k8s/README.md

 ## Infrastructure

+### MetalLB

+[MetalLB](https://metallb.io) is a load balancer controller for bare metal k8s clusters.
+It assigns external IP addresses to the services in the cluster with the type LoadBalancer.

+My MetalLB controller is deployed in L2 mode because my router does not support BGP.

+### Ingress controller

+[ingress-nginx](https://github.com/kubernetes/ingress-nginx) is used as the Ingress controller for Kubernetes.
+This acts as a reverse proxy and load balancer.

+### Cert manager

+[cert-manager](https://cert-manager.io) is used to manage TLS certificates for the ingresses.

 ### Cloudflare Tunnel
 A [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) is used to expose services online.
-The tunnel client runs inside the cluster and routes traffic from cloudflare to the correct kubernetes service.
+The tunnel client runs inside the cluster and routes traffic from cloudflare to the Ingress NGINX Controller.

 ### Sealed secrets